joho1968/SCFA/README.md

 ## Credits

-The SCFA WordPress Plugin is based on the **WordPress Plugin Boilerplate**, as a starting point.
-The SCFA WordPress Plugin was written by [Joaquim Homrighausen](https://github.com/joho1968).
+The Shortcodes for Font Awesome WordPress Plugin is based on the **WordPress Plugin Boilerplate**, as a starting point.
+The Shortcodes for Font Awesome WordPress Plugin was written by [Joaquim Homrighausen](https://github.com/joho1968).

 The WordPress Plugin Boilerplate was started in 2011 by [Tom McFarlin](http://twitter.com/tommcfarlin/) and has since included a number of great contributions.
 In March of 2015 the project was handed over by Tom to Devin Vinson.